srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ### Artifact’s requirements
 git, python3, python3-pip, gfauto (under Google's graphicsfuzz), cmake, m4, ninja-build, curl, wget, zip, unzip,

+Note that: CMake 3.13.4 or higher is required.

 Most of the packages required can be installed with brew or apt, however, some need to be build from source.
 1. gfauto: https://github.com/google/graphicsfuzz.git
 2.